-A temporary residence permit is valid for a maximum of one year and should be renewed at least 2 months before the date of expiration at the Police and Border Guard Board.
+If your temporary residence permit is issued for 1 year then it should be renewed at least 2 months before the date of expiration at the Police and Border Guard Board.
 The Estonian ID-card issued to a student is a document stating that an international student was issued a temporary residence permit for studies in Estonia.
 Contact your international office for details about where to renew your temporary residence permit.
 Students from third countries have to register their place of residence at the Local Government Authority within 1 month from the arrival to Estonia on the basis of residence permit for study.